yorknouse/docs/pages/03-office.md

 ## Software

-They each run Adobe Indesign - this is handled by YUSU's IT coordinator though you may be asked to help out
+They each run Adobe Indesign - this is handled by YUSU's IT coordinator so get in touch with them if there's any issues

 ## Printing